Spencerx/ironbci/README.md

 <img src="https://github.com/pieeg-club/ironbci/blob/master/Supplementary%20files/imahe_2.png" alt="general view" title="general view" width="90%" height="90%">

+#### Warnings
+>[!WARNING]
+> PiEEG  is not medical device.
+You are fully responsible for your personal decision to purchase this device and, ultimately, for its safe use.
+PiEEG is not a medical device and has not been certified by any government regulatory agency for use with the human body.
+Use it at your own risk.

+>[!CAUTION]
+> The device must operate only from a battery - 5 V. Complete isolation from the mains power is required.!
+The device MUST not be connected to any kind of mains power, via USB or otherwise.
+> Power supply - only battery 5V, please read the [liability](https://pieeg.com/liability/)
+>

 #### Citation
 Original paper.
 Rakhmatulin, I. IronBCI: A Low-Cost, Open-Source BCI Platform with Mobile SDK for Rapid Neurotech Prototyping.
 Preprints 2025, 2025071198. https://www.preprints.org/manuscript/202507.1198/v1

 #### Contacts
 Documentation https://pieeg.com/docs/docs/
 https://pieeg.com/